 Bishop- like an orthodox bishop on a 10x10 board

-Knight- an orthodox knight with a zebra just move enhancement like in advanced omega chess (i.e. jump for movement and not capture three squares in one
+Knight- an orthodox knight with a threeleaper and alfil just move and not capture enhancement (i.e. jump for movement and not capture three squares in ortogonal

 Champion- may step one square orthogonal or jump two squares away diagonally or orthogonal

-Wizard- classic camel (a (3,1) leaper i.e jumps to all squares 1 square far in one direction and 3 squares far in the other) and ferz(steps one square
+Wizard- classic camel (a (3,1) leaper i.e jumps to all squares 1 square far in one direction and from there 3 squares far in the orthogonal direction) and ferz(steps one square diagonally) compound

 King- Not in a category; an orthodox chess king on a 10x10 board- the royal piece of this game

-By far the main difference between the rules of classic chess and the rules of apothecary chess 1 is that apothecary chess 1 has five instead of three possible outcomes:
+By far the main difference between the rules of classic chess and the rules of apothecary chess-modern is that apothecary chess-modern has five instead of three possible outcomes:

 1. win - obtained through checkmating your opponent which worths 1 tournament point